IConnC/Acoustic-Keylogger/README.md

 ### Split audio recording samples into windows
 Use techniques like majority voting, thresholding, or non-maximum suppression (NMS) to combine predictions and avoid duplicate detections.

+# Issues

+Found that processing entire second in model is unecessary and makes learning harder
+    Split spectrograms into groups of 5 frames with length 5ms

+Found that the difference in timestamp between audio recording and audio